nicolas-oliveira/upbarbearia-api/README.md

 It aims to create and register, appointments, clients, as well as make a rigid database with secure relationships.

 # What used in?

+# License
+This aplication is under MIT License, see [license](LICENSE.md) in description to know better the Copyright